cyphercrescent/sepalsolver-doc/docs/source/index.rst

-Welcome to CypherCrescent Mathematics Library documentation!
+Welcome to Sepal Solver documentation!
 ============================================================

-CCL-Math - A Comprehensive C# Mathematics Library
+SEPALSOLVER - A Comprehensive C# Mathematics Library

-CCL-Math is a powerful and versatile C# library designed to provide a wide range of mathematical functionalities for researchers, engineers, and developers.
+SepalSolver is a powerful and versatile C# library designed to provide a wide range of mathematical functionalities for researchers, engineers, and developers.
 It encompasses a comprehensive collection of algorithms and tools spanning various domains of mathematics, including:

 - Linear Algebra: Efficient handling of dense and sparse matrices, enabling operations such as matrix multiplication, inversion, LU/Cholesky decomposition, Matrix reordering for reduced fill in, and more.
 - Special Functions: Access to a rich set of special functions, including Bessel functions, Gamma function, error function, and many others, for advanced mathematical modeling.